Jesse-Cohen/Separation-Above-Expectation/index.md

 5. *Endzone Distance*

-    * The distance (in yds) from where the receiver is targeted to the back of the team’s scoring endzone.
+    * The straight-line distance (in yds) from where the receiver is targeted (at the time the ball arrives) to the back of the team’s scoring endzone.
+    * **EXAMPLE**: A reciever catches the ball 6.3 yards deep into the endzone.
+The endzone distance for this play is 3.7.

 > _(To see process of creating this model in detail, visit **[Model Selection and Tuning](./Notebooks/Model_Selection_and_Tuning.html))**_